paolopaolopaolo/plant-comm-app/README.txt

 exception to this is double greater-than symbol (>>) which indicates a block of text that must be inserted in a file somewhere.

-Configuration of the Apache Daemon all happens in one of the last steps, and involves knowing what values to choose for processes and threads, as well as the Linux user.

 Instructions for Setting Up A New Server:
 ========================================